space-wizards/docs/src/en/space-station-14/round-flow/proposals/specter.md

 - **Normal:** The default state: No alert and no effect.
 - **Uneasy:** No effect.
 Serves as a warning to the player.
-- **Scared:** -10% melee damage.
+- **Scared:** -25% melee damage to fear-inducing sources.
-- **Terrified:** -20% melee damage, 5% movement speed increase, and 10% increased damage from fear-inducing sources.
+- **Terrified:** -50% melee damage to fear-inducing sources, 5% movement speed increase, and 10% increased damage from fear-inducing sources.
 - **Hysterical:** Inability to use weapons, 10% movement speed increase, and 25% increased damage from fear-inducing sources, susceptible to Specter's "Reap".

 Fear can be actively countered by consuming some chemicals.